-In September 2019, when Samantha was 25, she brought her mother along and once again, we had the chance to visit.
-Samantha knew at the time that her mother was very ill and they were both excited for the chance to make some images together.
+In September 2019, when Lyra was 25, she brought her mother along and once again, we had the chance to visit.
+Lyra knew at the time that her mother was very ill and they were both excited for the chance to make some images together.

 Her mother passed away in July, 2020.